Information- and Coding-Theoretic Analysis of the RLWE Channel

 \subsection{Minimizing the $\decfailprob$ for a given minimum rate}

-Designing NewHope in a way that the bitrate equals $0.25$ makes sense because it enables the transmission of $256$ bit of information within one RLWE block with $n=1024$.
+Designing NewHope in a way that the bit rate equals $0.25$ makes sense because it enables the transmission of $256$ bit of information within one RLWE block with $n=1024$.
 This corresponds to one AES256 key \cite{daemen1998block}.
 Similarly for Kyber the achieved rate has to be at least $1$ because for this scheme $n=256$.
 Public key algorithms are often used to share the key of a symmetric cryptosystem because those can be implemented very efficiently in hardware and symmetric algorithms are usually able to perform encryption quicker and without any ciphertext expansion.
-Due to Grover's algorithm~\cite{grover1996fast} the brute-force searching the key can be done in $\mathcal{O}(2^\frac{N}{2})$ where $N$ denotes the length of the key in bit.
+Due to Grover's algorithm~\cite{grover1996fast} the brute-force search of the key can be done in $\mathcal{O}(2^N/2)$ where $N$ denotes the length of the key in bit.
 Therefore, in order to obtain a post-quantum security level of $128$ bit a key having a length of at least $N=256$ bit is required for AES.

-However, if the the public key encryption scheme shall directly be used to encrypt data or if in the future another symmetric cryptosystem with longer key size is used, it is sensible to transmit more data per ciphertext block.
-Additionally, it is possible to share more than one symmetric key between two communication partners with one ciphertext block for an asymmetric encryption scheme with higher bitrate.
+However, if the the public key encryption (PKE) scheme shall directly be used to encrypt data or if in the future another symmetric cryptosystem with longer key size is used, it is sensible to transmit more data per ciphertext block.
+This can be useful if one would like to avoid an extra AES implementation to save chip area.
+Additionally, it is possible to share longer symmetric keys if that is necessary in the future using the same PKE system parameters.

 Table~\ref{tab:NewHope_Kyber_DFR} shows the largest minimum distances for NewHope and Kyber that achieve the required BCH-bitrates of $0.25$ and $1$, respectively, for different alphabet sizes $\alsize$.
 Furthermore the resulting $\decfailprob$s of the schemes under the assumption of independent coefficient failures are given.
 We observe that for NewHope $\alsize=2$ gives the lowest $\decfailprob = 2^{-12769}$ whereas for Kyber $\alsize=3$ is optimal resulting in $\decfailprob = 2^{-989}$.
 Notice that the optimal alphabet sizes for minimizing the $\decfailprob$ are different from the optimal alphabet sizes for maximizing the achievable rates for the required $\decfailprob$s in NewHope and Kyber.